kramse/kramse-labs/README.md

 Debian can be downloaded via links from: https://www.debian.org/

+Recommended version are the current long term stable versions, currently Debian 11.

-Recommended version is Debian 10 amd64 64-bit which currently can be downloaded from: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ choose the latest version available.
+Which currently can be downloaded from: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ choose the latest version available.